amoodie/paper_resources/Moodie_deltaiclobebuilding_2018/readme.md

-NOTE: source code files from this project will be uploaded when the manuscript has been submitted.
+_NOTE: source code files from this project will be uploaded into this folder when the manuscript has been submitted._

 This file provides documentation to the wrapper used to explore the model develop​ed in "Modeling deltaic lobe-building cycles and avulsions of the Yellow River delta, China" (Moodie et al., in prep).